 The price of less piecing, though, is a more static design .

 Turning it on point doesn't help very much...

 ...though out of the corner of your eye you might start to see some curving.
 Love that illusion, but it's not enough to save this Oklahoma Twister idea.

-Swapping in a solid, darker alternate block cuts down on the piecing substantially.
+Swapping in a solid, darker alternate block substantially cuts down on piecing-time.
 The trade-off is that you've now got some significant quilting to do to fill in those larger empty space.

 Swap light squares for the darker ones to open up the pattern visually...